exclamaforte/contxt/README.md

 contxt delete <name> -p <project>
 ```

-This removes the worktree, deletes the branch, and cleans up metadata.
+This removes the worktree from git tracking, deletes the branch, and moves the worktree directory to `/tmp/contxt_deleted/` for recovery.
+The directory will be automatically cleaned up on next system reboot.

 ## How It Works